KevinGimbel/vhost/README.md

 $ ln -s vhost ~/local/bin
 ```

 Now you should be able to run `vhost -h` to get a help and usage message.

+At this point you should perform a quick system check.
+Run `vhost --test` and
+`vhost` will do a basic check for functions, folders and directories.

 ### Usage